Light Design at Co2penhagen

 The Totem Design System was centered on dialogs with the employees and the citizens.
 Through observations, workshops and interviews we adjusted the workspace and created a new flow in the interior.

-The artist group, Superflex, has invited us to do a new set of furniture for “COPYSHOP” – a project currently hosted by The Art Gallery of Knoxville, Tennessee.
+In 2008, The artist group, Superflex, invited us to do a new set of furniture for “COPYSHOP” – a project that was hosted by The Art Gallery of Knoxville, Tennessee.

-We are designing a warning display to prevent right-turn accidents involving bicycles and lorries.
+We have designed a warning display to prevent right-turn accidents involving bicycles and lorries.

 The See-mi technology facilitates communication between lorries, bicycles and traffic lights at dangerous junctions.
 By means of this communication, the driver of a right-turning lorry is made aware of the risk of cyclists on his right side.
 This gives the driver an additional chance of avoiding dangerous situations.